icrobotics-team5584/frc/software/cpp/CPP_MotionProfileExample/readme.txt

 2. Press and hold button 5 then press button 6 momentarily.

-3. Robot drive on one side will operate for just under 2 seconds based on the profile in the MotionProfile.h file.
+3. Robot drive will operate for just under 2 seconds based on the profile in the MotionProfile.h file.

 4. The world rises to it's feet and applauses at your greatness ... maybe not.

-If you are having trouble with this, it is worth checking that you have the sensor direction setting correct.
-This is a lot easier to do with the "CPP_PositionClosedLoop" sample code than this exapmple so get that working first then return to this example.
+If you are having trouble with this, it is worth checking that you have the direction of the senors set correctly.
+This is a lot easier to do with the "CPP_PositionClosedLoop" sample code than this exapmple so make sure you can get that working with each side of the drive base first then return to this example.

 You may also need to adjust the F-gain in Robot.cpp.
 We calculated this as described in the CTRE PDF ...